 We have a big wall for exhibitions which change regularly.
 Guest artists staying in the house show their work there and also we welcome local and international artists to exhibit.
-On the corner we have the piano and the Print Cabinet, with a changing collection of small prints (and some originals) for sale.
+On the corner we have the piano and the Permanent Collection, with a changing mix of small prints and originals for sale.

 2F RESIDENCE and OFFICE

-The Guest Room has been completely renovated, it has a brand new Muji bed and a beautiful window/balcony which faces a street where you can see Tokyo life and the seasons pass by everyday.
+The Guest Room has been completely renovated, it has a brand new tatami floor and a Muji bed.
+The beautiful window/balcony faces a street where you can see Tokyo life and the seasons pass by.

 Our office is small but can hold 3 people.
 One is the guest, other is founder Luis Mendo and the other is for creatives willing to rent it.
 At the moment we are full since Ailsa Johnson is going to be here until March.
 If you want to rent a desk after March 2019 please fill in the APPLY form below.